sonic-net/SONiC/doc/sonic-profiling/sonic-profiling-HLD.md

 ### References

 This section lists any references used in the creation of this high-level design document.
-This can include:

-- Related SONiC documentation.
-- External standards and specifications.
-- Research papers and articles.